Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Zanzibar Marine Conservation Areas Map

-There are plenty of diving centers in Unguja with some being very busy, especially in the north.
-In high season you might expect boats full of up to 10/12 divers.
+There are plenty of diving centers in Unguja, some of which are very busy, especially in the north.
+In high season, you might expect boats full of up to 10/12 divers.

-If you want a more chilled and quiet experience, we absolutely recommend Pole Divers, which operates with only a few divers at the time, keeping the same prices as most competitors (70€ per dive), being even cheaper than some.
+If you want a more relaxed, quiet experience, we absolutely recommend Pole Divers, which operates with only a few divers at a time, keeping the same prices as most competitors (70€ per dive), which is even cheaper than some.

-A few PADI schools have a base in Stone Town (notably one of the biggest: One Ocean Dive), but most PADI dive centers in Zanzibar (Unguja) are located along the northeastern and southeastern coasts.
+A few PADI schools have a base in Stone Town (notably One Ocean Dive, one of the largest), but most PADI dive centers in Zanzibar (Unguja) are located along the northeastern and southeastern coasts.

-Talking safety, there’s only one decompression chamber in Zanzibar-Unguja, in case of accidents your dive center will escort you there.
+Regarding safety, there’s only one decompression chamber on Zanzibar-Unguja.
+In case of accidents, your dive center will escort you there.

 PADI Diving in Pemba